keyvisions/bpms/README.md

 keyvisions bpms
 =

-The components of the KeyVisions BPMS (Business Process Management System) project are: a web based BPMN process designer that includes semantics of business process data and roles, a BPMN to XPDL generator, an engine and analytics.
+KeyVisions BPMS (Business Process Management Symphony) is a SaaS project it includes an BPMN (Business Process Model and Notation) based designer with a XPDL (XML Process Definition Language) generator, a BPE (Business Process Engine) and a BPI (Business Process Interface).

+The BPI is build on KeyVisions ESITE

+KeyVisions BPMS icon is a plain circle, it simply represents a process start event.

 BPMN defines *events*, *activities*, *gateways*, *flows*, *data*, *artifacts* and *swimlanes*.
 The actions possible